orthanc-server/orthanc-setup-samples/docker/ingest-performance/README.md

 | no transcoding - DicomThreads @dest =16 - DicomThreads @src = 1    |             3.8 |              7.6 |             15.2 |             32.2 |                  |
 | no transcoding - DicomThreads @dest =16 - DicomThreads @src = 16   |             4.1 |              3.9 |              6.8 |             13.8 |             27.3 |

 A single movescu between 2 Orthancs is able to handle 90 images/sec.
-Top performance is reached with 4-8 movescu in parallel 4-8 HTTP clients (213 images/sec)
+Top performance is reached with 4-8 movescu in parallel (213 images/sec)

 Test with Orthanc storage on a HDD - storescu
 ---------------------------------------------